 Will you accept pitches only?

 All submitted works must have been already published.
-If you have a pitch for a film or TV series, that can be submitted to Script Pipeline.
+If you have a pitch for a film or TV series, or a screenplay or pilot, those can be submitted to Script Pipeline.

 Contact our coordinator with any other questions.

 Seeking published books, graphic novels, and short stories for film and TV adaptation.
-Winner and runner-up receive extensive development with execs and circulation to producers.
+Winner receives extensive development with execs and circulation to producers.

 Reviewing unpublished manuscripts across multiple categories of fiction and nonfiction.
-Select publishers and literary agents get first look at the winners and runners-up.
+Select publishers and literary agents get first look at the winner.

 Unpublished finalist (Nonfiction) Kate Evans was introduced by Pipeline to agent Cindy Bullard of Birch Literary in 2023, who soon after signed her.
 Ditch Your Sh*t!: How to Declutter the Crap Out of Your Life and Home is slated for publication in October 2025 through Turner Books.